Communicating Health and Safety Policies on Your Website

-Communicating health and safety standards for your tours and activities is a crucial aspect of the “new normal” our industry faces.
-People want to get back to doing the activities that they love, and they want to make sure they feel safe doing so.
-A good place to start is by reviewing our checklist of what to consider when introducing new cleanliness and sanitation standards to your tours and activities.
+Communicating health and safety standards for your tours and activities is a crucial aspect of the new normal for our industry.
+People want to get back to doing the activities they love, and they want to make sure they feel safe doing so.
+A good place to start is by reviewing our checklist for introducing new cleanliness and sanitation standards to your tours and activities.
 Once you’ve determined your policies and are ready to get them in place, you need to let the world know!

 The first step is to update your website with all the information customers need to know before booking an activity.
 Two main questions that your website should answer immediately are: